-2. Each of the indigenous governance system has a symbol of chiefly authority, i.e., Stool or Skin.
+2. Each of the indigenous governance system has a symbol of chiefly authority.

 In indigenous governance systems, symbols of chiefly authority are objects that represent the power, legitimacy, and cultural heritage of a chief or leader.
 These symbols vary among communities, but often hold deep spiritual and cultural importance.